NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``heating_system_2_heating_capacity``
      - Btu/hr
      -
      - The output heating capacity of the second heating system.
-If not provided, the OS-HPXML autosized default is used.
+If not provided, the OS-HPXML autosized default (see `HPXML Heating Systems <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-heating-systems>`_) is used.
    * - ``heating_system_2_has_flue_or_chimney``
      -
      -